akarczmarz2000/ArtOfItAll-v2.0/README.md

 * Picture of the art displayed in a grid with the product name, price, rating and description underneath the picture
 * A filter at the top corner to allow sort by..
-The category sort in the navigation bar as a dropdown under products
+The category sort in the navigation bar as a dropdown under products and across the top will be currently selected category
 * Clicking the picture will show more information about the image on a new page
 * Selected category results will be displayed before image, with the keyword and number of results returned, search will be added later